ovis-hpc/readthedocs/docs/source/ldms-streams.rst

 Initialize and Connect to LDMSD
 ------------------------------------------
-Once the above functions have been copied, the ``setup_connection`` will need to be called in order to establish a connection the LDMSD.
+Once the above functions have been copied, the ``setup_connection`` will need to be called in order to establish a connection an LDMS Streams Daemon.

 .. note::

-  The LDMSD needs to already be active (i.e. running on a node) in order to connect to it and must use the `Streams Plugin <https://github.com/ovis-hpc/ovis/blob/OVIS-4/ldms/src/sampler/hello_stream/Plugin_hello_sampler.man>`_ .
+  The LDMS Daemon is configured with the  `Streams Plugin <https://github.com/ovis-hpc/ovis/blob/OVIS-4/ldms/src/sampler/hello_stream/Plugin_hello_sampler.man>`_ and should already be running on the node.
 The host is set to the node the daemon is running on and port is set to the port the daemon is listening to.

 .. code-block:: RST